mihirp161/mihirp161.github.io/_pages/about.md

 permalink: /about/
 header:
 ---
 Designed in India.
 Made in the USA.
-Thank you for stopping by.

 I'm Mihir Patel, a recent grad from Tampa, currently working as a data analyst at [the South Florida Water Management District](https://www.sfwmd.gov/).